All Episodes

 of threw a bunch of stuff at thewall to see what stuck and then

-adjusted and moved on from the book The Haunted, The author's
+adjusted and moved on from the book.

 read was compiled from the testimony of the 8 residents of

-328 and 330 Chase St. as well asthe 28 other people who have
+328 and 330 Chase St., as well as the 28 other people who have

 experienced supernatural phenomena in connection with the

-Smurl family.
+Smirrel family.
 I think the term testimony there

 is doing a lot of heavy lifting and I suspect he used that word